-PROBLEM POSSIBLE CAUSE AND REMEDY WATER TEMPERATURE IS INCORRECT • Make sure temperature selector switches are correctly set. • Make sure hot and cold faucets are turned on and regulated correctly. • Make sure hoses are connected to correct faucets hot to hot, cold to cold.
-Water valve screens may be stopped up.
-Remove inlet hoses from water valve.
-Clean the screens and reinstall hoses. • Check household water heater to make sure it is delivering water at 140° to 150°F. WATER WON'T DRAIN Make sure drain hose is not kinked, • Top of drain outlet should be less than 8 ft. above floor.
-WATER LEAKS • Make sure hose connections are tight at faucets . • Make sure end of drain hose is correctly inserted in and secured to drain facility.
-WASHER IS NOISY • Make sure washer is level and firm to the floor with rubber foot pads in place and front jam nuts tight.
-See your Instigation Instructions . • A sharp distinctive sound will be heard at the end of each spin period as the motor stops and the spin brake inside the transmission "locks in."
+PROBLEM POSSIBLE CAUSE AND REMEDY WATER WON'T DRAIN Make sure drain hose is not kinked.
+Top of drain outlet should be less than 8 ft. above floor.
+WATER LEAKS Make sure hose connections are tight at faucets.
+Make sure end of drain hose is correctly inserted in and secured to drain facility.
+WASHER IS NOISY Make sure washer is level and firm to the floor with rubber foot pads in place and front jam nuts tight.
+See your Installation Instructions.
+A sharp distinctive sound will be heard at the end of each spin period as the motor stops and the spin brake inside the transmission "locks in."
 This sound is normal.
-Heavily unbalanced loads can cause the washer to vibrate excessively during spin and m move m al pos treme as al avy m m oad water than ece ry th ket m te rm the an th abo th an tart WASHER PAUSES IN CYCLE • Washer normally pauses between washing steps., such as between wash and spin or between spin and rinse.
+Heavily unbalanced loads can cause the washer to vibrate excessively during spin, and may cause it to move from its original position.
+In extreme cases, (usually occurs when washing a single, heavy item or a small load when water level is set higher than necessary) the spin basket may strike the outer tub, creating a loud but harmless noise.
+To correct, open the lid and redistribute the load evenly about the wash basket.
+Close the lid and restart.
+WASHER PAUSES IN CYCLE .
+Washer normally pauses between washing stepssuch as between wash and spin or between spin and rinse.

-If you need more help.. call, toll free: The GE Answer Center® 800.6262000 consumer information service
+Af you need more help.. call, toll free: The GE Answer Center" 800.626.2000 consumer information service